Who Is This Credit Card Best For?

 Loves to explore places and experience new things See more cards

 If you’re on the road a lot or your vehicle is just a gas guzzler, the PenFed Platinum Rewards Visa Signature is a worthy contender for anyone with excellent credit.
 The rewards-earning rate for gasoline purchases is impressive and you’ll get decent bonus points on your grocery spending too, which you can redeem for travel at an excellent rate compared to other cards with no annual fee.
-Plus, the card has one of the lower interest rates available.

 Big rewards at the gas pump